Running can be a somewhat divisive sport, with people either vehemently loving or hating it.

 #2: Running Can Suppress Your Immune System

-Although a moderate amount of running can boost your immune system, excessive exercise or high volume training can depress your immune system and increase your risk of illnesses.
+Although moderate running can boost your immune system, excessive exercise or high-volume training can depress it and increase your risk of illnesses.

 #3: Running Can Increase Your Risk of Urinary Incontinence